 I continued sixteen miles past the airport continuing south just inland from the Atlantic, which was beyond site, before I turned inland out of a headwind for my nine hundred mile trek east to Bamako, the capital of Mali.
 The traffic only diminished slightly.
 The road remained two lanes wide, but with a less smooth shoulder that dropped down from the highway, making the riding a little more out than it had been.
 Long, overloaded trucks forced me off the road every so often when there was oncoming traffic and not room enough to give me some extra space.
 For the first time ever I was wishing I had a mirror, though at least the trucks generally gave me a friendly warning.

 I was hoping I could camp under one, but they weren't frequent enough for there to be one when it was time to camp.
 My first night I opted for an auberge when one turned up in a small dirt road town half an hour before dark when I wasn't confident enough to find a secluded spot down the road.
 The habitations hadn't been far apart and in the gaps the vegetation was just scattered trees and not many bushes.
 I was eager to camp, and would have relied on the cover of dark if need be, but was happy with the security of an inn.
-I stopped at the town's city when I noticed the door open to enquire if there was a hotel in the town, hoping that if there wasn't they might let me pitch my tent in their walled-in compound as happened to me in th Philippines.
+I stopped at the town's city hall when I noticed the door open to enquire if there was a hotel in the town, hoping that if there wasn't they might invite me pitch my tent in their walled-in compound as happened to me in the Philippines.

 But surprisingly the town had an inn, though it didn't look like it got much business.
 It wasn't even identified as an auberge, rather a welcome center.
 The best part of the place was the baobab tree on its sign.

-As my second day on the road drew to a close I had the dilemma of pushing on to just before dark to reach a large city and have another night in a hotel or to camp in the slightly more unsettled countryside.
+As my second day on the road drew to a close I had the dilemma of pushing on to just before dark to reach a large city where I could have another night in a hotel or to camp in the slightly more unsettled countryside.
 A shower and wifi would be nice, but I didn't want another night confined to a sweltering room.
-When I came to a gas station an hour before dark that had an outdoor faucet that I could duck my head under and wipe off a layer of scum, I took that as a sign from the Gods that I ought to camp.
+When I came to a gas station an hour before dark that had an outdoor faucet that I could duck my head under and wipe off a layer of grime, I took that as a sign from the Gods that I ought to camp.
 It was the first such faucet I had come upon.
 Most gas stations didn't even have running water in their toilets, just a bucket of water for the toilet.
 So that faucet was a true gift.